oxwazz/missing_puzzles/1_rust_error_reqwest_inside_axum/README.md

 1. Run command `npx wrangler dev` in your terminal

-2. See error in terminal.
+2. See the error in terminal.
 Must be like this:

 ```shell
 ...